Glenn Robinson III: High school career

 Robinson and Mitch McGary had been friends for years prior to their Michigan affiliation.
 By the time McGary committed to Michigan in November 2011, Robinson had moved up to the national no. 34 player ranking, per Rivals.com.
-The pair, along with Nik Stauskas, gave Michigan a consensus top-10 entering class for its 2012 campaign.
+The pair, along with Nik Stauskas, gave Michigan a consensus top 10 entering class for its 2012 campaign.
 Robinson visited Michigan along with future teammate Stauskas to see the 61–56 New Year's Day 2012 victory by the 2011–12 Wolverines team over Minnesota.
 Robinson blossomed as a senior in 2012.
 In January 2012, he led Lake Central to a 71–47 win over North Carolina-bound J. P. Tokoto's Menomonee Falls High School at the Brandon Jennings Invitational in Milwaukee.
-Robinson earned most valuable player (MVP) honors with 33 points while Tokoto posted 28.
+Robinson earned most valuable player (MVP) honors with 33 points, while Tokoto posted 28.
 Robinson led Lake Central to its first sectional championship since 1997 with a 24-point performance in the team's 63–37 victory over Highland High School.
-The road to the sectional title included a rematch 66–56 victory over Munster.
+The road to the sectional title included a 66–56 rematch victory over Munster.
+Despite his ascent in the national player rankings, Robinson never received an offer from either Purdue or Indiana.

 Following the season, Robinson was invited to participate in the four-team All-American Championship along with future teammate McGary in New Orleans on April 1, 2012.
 He posted 16 points and 4 rebounds to earn the ESPNHS All-American Championship game MVP.
 He was named the 2012 Post-Tribune boys' basketball player of the year.
 By the end of his senior year, Robinson was considered a five-star player by Rivals.com.
 Robinson was an honor roll student at Lake Central.
 He placed fourth in the Indiana Mr. Basketball voting behind Gary Harris, Yogi Ferrell and Kellen Dunham.
 Robinson was a second-team Associated Press all-state selection.
 His late rise offset a late fall by McGary and enabled Michigan to retain its top-ten class status.